sreedeep101/RoughRecord-cpp/Readme.md

      Create 3 Book objects and calculate the Total cost to be paid for each purchase.

                 [answer @ 𝐏𝐫𝐨𝐠_𝟎𝟐.𝐜𝐩𝐩 file]

+  3. Write a program to create a Rectangle class with two private data members: length and width.
+     Create a default constructor that initialises both members to 0 and a parameterized constructor.
+     Create two different objects of class Rectangle using these different types of constructors and display their values using a member function.
+Write a destructor that prints a message when an object is destroyed.

+                [answer @ 𝐏𝐫𝐨𝐠_𝟎𝟑.𝐜𝐩𝐩 file]

 </pre>